 - 1/4 cup dark rum

-- 1 1/4 cup walnuts rough chopped
+- 1 1/4 cup walnuts roughly chopped

 Instructions

-- In a stand-up mixer with a paddle attachment cream shortening and sugar together.
+- In a stand-up mixer with a paddle attachment, cream shortening and sugar together.

 - Remove the bowl from the stand-up mixer and fold in the nuts and raisins.